How to Set HubSpot: Enable the OAuth 2.0 Option

 After that, you will be redirected to the Developer test accounts dashboard.
 Click the created account name.

-Insert the dashboard’s name in the corresponding field and leave the “Allow everyone to view and edit” option selected.
+In the newly opened pop-up, insert the dashboard’s name in the corresponding field and leave the “Allow everyone to view and edit” option selected.

 Return to the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab.
 Here, press the “Authorize” button.

-After that, you will be redirected to the Connecting Your Account to Hubspot window.
+After that, you will be redirected to the Connecting Your Account to HubSpot window.

 Choose the needed account.
 Here, we select the “Developer test account 1”, which works in the “sandbox” mode, but you can choose the required one.
+Click the “Choose Account” button.

 As a result, the “Authorize” text in the WordPress Dashboard > JetFormBuilder > Settings > HubSpot API tab will be changed to the “You are already logged in” one.